GitHub Copilot vs Tabnine: Security, Privacy, Pricing (2026)

 Copilot Enterprise

 GitHub Copilot Enterprise provides organizational controls but not self-hosted deployment.
 It offers SAML SSO, audit logging, policy controls, and content exclusions.
 Copilot can index your GitHub repositories for context, but processing still happens on Microsoft infrastructure.
-It's enterprise-friendly but not air-gap compatible.
+Enterprise-friendly, but not air-gap compatible.

-Choose Copilot When: You want the most capable AI suggestions and your security requirements allow cloud processing.
-Copilot Business tier provides strong privacy guarantees (no training on your code) while delivering superior code generation quality.
-Best for organizations comfortable with cloud processing under Microsoft's security practices.
+Choose Copilot when: You want the most capable suggestions and your security requirements allow cloud processing.
+Copilot Business ($19/seat) provides a no-training guarantee while delivering stronger code generation.
+Best for startups and mid-market teams comfortable with cloud processing under Microsoft's security practices.

-Choose Tabnine When: Your code can't leave your network, or you're in a regulated industry requiring on-premise AI.
-Tabnine's local and self-hosted options provide privacy that Copilot can't match.
+Choose Tabnine when: Your code can't leave your network, or you're in a regulated industry requiring on-premise AI.
+Tabnine's local and self-hosted options provide data control that Copilot can't match.
 Best for defense contractors, financial institutions, healthcare, or any organization with strict data residency requirements.

 Training Data and IP Concerns